audio-color/audio-color/README.md

   * Returns a JSON object with xyz in it.

 #### Tests
-* How do you run tests?
+* npm test to run
-* What assertions were made?
-* What assertions need to be / should be made?
+* The home route can be accessed
+* A token will be given upon hitting the login of the OAUTH route
+* The server can be accessed

 #### UML
 ![UML](./assets/audio-color-uml.jpg)

+index is our entry point